 If you are not sure that you are having a dental emergency, call our office.
 Our staff will help you determine the cause of your problem and will recommend the appropriate treatment.

-Dental emergencies often fall under these categories include:
+Dental emergencies often fall under these categories:

 We work with patients of all ages to address their dental concerns and help them restore their smiles.